 Cold Weather Gear (for Spring Trips)

-For the majority of summer trips on the Rogue and the Middle Fork of the Salmon the weather is quite nice.
-For any trip in the Spring you'll need to bring the following extra cold-weather gear to wear in camp and on the river.
+For the majority of summer trips on the Rogue and the Middle Fork of the Salmon the weather is generally quite nice.
+If you get cold easily or the weather forecast is for cold and/or rain consider bringing some or all of the items below.
+For any trip in the spring cold weather is likely so please bring the following extra cold-weather gear to wear in camp and on the river.

 Wetsuit and Paddle Jacket

 2+ Shirts — Wool or Polypro

 | Small Camp Pillow |